Your Mission and Vision as Your Guide

 Challenges in Making Marketing Plans for Schools

 From the planning to the actual implementation of marketing plans, schools face a lot of challenges.
-The uncertainty around next year’s enrolment, especially in this time of Covid-19, can make it challenging for all schools to make a marketing plan and find resources to fund its implementation.
+The uncertainty around next year’s enrollment, especially in this time of Covid-19, can make it challenging for all schools to make a marketing plan and find resources to fund its implementation.

 Nonetheless, you must create a plan and make sure it is a plan that will generate results when implemented.
-You would want to make sure that you have a steady flow of income, and all your operations will be supported by the funding that will come from student enrolment.
+You would want to make sure that you have a steady flow of income, and all your operations will be supported by the funding that will come from student enrollment.
 Making an effective plan can help guide you on what strategies to use in those particular aspects.